united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/historian.md

 ### Store and analyze data

 - Store data from the topics with the basic format `.../_historian` or `.../_historian/<tagGroup1>/<tagGroup2>/.../<tagGroupX>/<tagname>` in the Unified Namespace.
 [Data can be sent to the Unified Namespace from various sources](/docs/features/datainfrastructure/unified-namespace/), allowing you to store tags from your PLC and production lines reliably.
 Optionally, you can use tag groups to manage a large number of tags and reduce the system load.
-[This article](https://learn.umh.app/lesson/data-modeling-in-the-unified-namespace-mqtt-kafka/) assists you in learning data modeling in the Unified Namespace.
+[Our Data Model page](/docs/datamodel/) assists you in learning data modeling in the Unified Namespace.
 - Conduct basic data analysis, including automatic downsampling, gap filling, and statistical functions such as Min, Max, and Avg.

 ### Query and visualize data